5-Year-Old Boy Vanishes in Rushing Floodwaters Near Paso Robles

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

+The water that carried Kyle away likely flowed into a nearby river, said Tom Swanson, assistant chief of the Cal Fire/San Luis Obispo County Fire Department.

 A roughly seven-hour search for the boy turned up only his shoe.
-The search was called off Monday night as water levels were too dangerous for divers.
+The search was called off Monday night as water levels were too dangerous for divers, but expected to resume Tuesday.

+"A break in the intense storms is allowing today's search which will involve all available resources of the Sheriff's Office including the USAR (Underwater Search and Rescue) Team and air operations," the sheriff's department said in its statement.
+"The conditions, however, remain extremely dangerous.
+The water level is high and continues to be fast moving."

 The storm hammered California Monday, triggering mudslides and debris flows, forcing evacuations and road closures, and flooding creeks and neighborhoods.
 More rain will soak the state Tuesday before the system tapers off into the afternoon.